DPT vaccine: History

+Diphtheria and tetanus toxoids and whole-cell pertussis (DTP; now also "DTwP" to differentiate from the broader class of triple-combination vaccines) vaccination was licensed in 1949.
+Since the introduction of the combination vaccine, there has been an extensive decline in the incidence of pertussis, or whooping cough, the disease which the vaccine protects against.
+Additionally, the rates of disease have continued to decline as more extensive immunization strategies have been implemented, including booster doses and increased emphasis on increasing health literacy.

 In the 20th century, the advancements in vaccinations helped to reduce the incidence of childhood pertussis and had a dramatically positive effect on the health of populations in the United States.
 However, in the early 21st century, reported instances of the disease increased 20-fold due to a downturn in the number of immunizations received and resulted in numerous fatalities.
-During the 21st century, many parents declined to vaccinate their children against pertussis for fear of perceived side effects despite scientific evidence showing vaccines to be highly effective and safe.
-In 2009, the journal Pediatrics concluded the largest risk among unvaccinated children was not the contraction of side effects, but rather the disease that the vaccination aims to protect against.
+During the 21st century, many parents declined to vaccinate their children against pertussis for fear of perceived side effects, despite scientific evidence showing vaccines to be highly effective and safe.
+A study published in 2009 concluded the largest risk among unvaccinated children is not the contraction of side effects, but rather the disease that the vaccination aims to protect against.

-Diphtheria and tetanus toxoids and pertussis (DTP) vaccination was licensed in 1949.
-Since the introduction of the combination vaccine, there has been an extensive decline in the incidence of pertussis, or whooping cough, the disease which the vaccine protects against.
-Additionally, the rates of disease have continued to decline as more extensive immunization strategies have been implemented, including booster doses and increased emphasis on increasing health literacy.
+DTP vaccines with acellular pertussis (DTaP; see below) were introduced in the 1990s.
+The reduced range of antigens causes fewer side effects, but results in a more expensive, shorter-lasting, and possibly less protective vaccine compared to DTwP.
+High-income countries have mostly switched to DTaP.
+As of 2023, global production of aP remains limited.